 - Provide Parent Letter to the Secondary School.

-- Ensure that courses were successfully completed and that a copy of grades/transcript is in the student’s file.
+- Ensure that courses were successfully completed and that a copy of an evaluated academic transcript is in the student’s file.

 The secondary school will process and submit the certification to the student’s Regional Processing Office.
 If you have any problems or questions regarding payments during this enrollment, you must contact your secondary school.